-We determined that the 2022 annual total compensation of the median employee, determined as of December 31, 2020, other than our CEO, Robert Bodor, was \$54,744; Dr. Bodor's 2022 annual total compensation was \$4,619,545; and the ratio of these amounts was 84-to-1.
+We determined that the 2023 annual total compensation of the median employee, determined as of December 31, 2023, other than our CEO, Robert Bodor, was \$56,038; Dr. Bodor's 2023 annual total compensation was \$5,126,861; and the ratio of these amounts was 91-to-1.

-For our 2022 CEO pay ratio analysis, we determined that we could use the same median employee that we identified in 2020, as permitted by SEC rules.
-There have been no changes in either our employee population or our employee compensation arrangements that we believe would significantly impact our 2022 pay ratio disclosure.
-Similarly, there has been no material change in our median employee's circumstances that we reasonably believe would result in a significant change to our 2022 pay ratio disclosure.
-As of December 31, 2020, our total population consisted of 2,408 employees.
+As of December 31, 2023, our total population consisted of 2,415 employees.
 To identify the median compensated employee, we used a Consistently Applied Compensation Measure (CACM) defined as the aggregation of base salary or regular wages and overtime pay.
-Further, we annualized salary and wages for individuals not employed for a full year.
+Further, we annualized salary and wages for individuals not employed for a full year in 2023.